Orthognathic Surgery or Corrective Jaw Surgery

 The surgical team at Oral & Facial Surgery Institute of Houston is uniquely trained, and they are experts at performing corrective jaw surgery.
 They thoroughly enjoy seeing the positive transformations and results that follow orthognathic treatment.

-Many patients who are candidates for orthognathic surgery are already aware of the problem, but they do not know that there is a treatment to correct the issue.
+Many patients who are candidates for orthognathic surgery are already aware of the problem but don’t know that there is a treatment to correct it.
 If you experience any of the following problems, you may be a candidate for corrective jaw surgery:

 • Receding or protruding chin